Security on the Southern border

 |0

-This work, Security on the Southern border, by SSgt Derek Gutierrez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Security on the Southern border [Image 2 of 2], by MAJ David Kilbourne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.